inspire-eu-validation/metadata/iacs/IACS-datasets.md

 	* Check that for the [Citation Date Type](#citationdatetype) element the attribute codeListValue is equal to `revision`.
 Otherwise report [Temporal reference error message](#temporalreferenceerror).

 **Test method**
-* Check *manually* that when publishing an updated LPIS datasets in INSPIRE, the [Citation Date](#citationdate) value is updated with the value of the last revision.
+* Check *manually* that when publishing an updated LPIS dataset in INSPIRE, the [Citation Date](#citationdate) value is updated with the value of the last revision.
 [Manual Review Citation Date Updated](#manualcitationdate1)

 **Test method**
-* Check *manually* that LPIS datasets together with the updated metadata are published at least once and in the [Citation Date](#citationdate) element the value of the last revision date is within 6 month from the start of the campaign year.
+* Check *manually* that LPIS datasets together with the updated metadata are published at least once and that in the [Citation Date](#citationdate) element the value of the last revision date is within 6 months from the start of the campaign year.
 [Manual Review Citation Date](#manualcitationdate2)

 **Test method**
-* Check *manually* that GSAA datasets in the [Citation Date](#citationdate) element the value of the last revision date is within the campaign year.
+* Check *manually* that for GSAA datasets, in the [Citation Date](#citationdate) element the value of the last revision date is within the campaign year.
 [Manual Review Citation Date Campaign](#manualcitationdate3)

 **Test method**
-* Check *manually* that GSAA datasets contains in the [Citation Date](#citationdate) element the value of the last revision date  within 6 month from the validation of the last change in the dataset.
+* Check *manually* that GSAA datasets contain in the [Citation Date](#citationdate) element the value of the last revision date within 6 months from the validation of the last change in the dataset.
 [Manual Review Citation Date Last Revision](#manualcitationdate4)

 **Reference(s)**
 * [GEMET - INSPIRE themes, Land cover](http://inspire.ec.europa.eu/theme/lc)